MrSchoool/MrSchoool/README.md

 - 👋 Hi, I’m MrSchoool
-- 🖥️ I'm currently working on BlackScythe
+- 🖥️ I'm currently working on BlackScythe, PurpleHead
 - 👀 I’m interested in Coding, Minecraft and Brawlhalla
 - 🌱 I’m currently learning Swift
 - 💞️ I’m looking to collaborate on JavaScript, Java and Python Projects